alanb128/audio-streaming-box/README.md

 In the moode UI, under "Local Services" in the "System" menu, turn on "Metadata file" and "LCD updater".

-Install Docker on the pi: https://raspberrytips.com/docker-on-raspberry-pi/
+Install Docker on the pi: https://raspberrytips.com/docker-on-raspberry-pi/ - make sure it starts automatically

+Clone this repo to /usr/src/app on device.
+(You can delete the "alternate" folder.)

+Update `/var/local/www/commandw/lcd_updater.py` and `restart.sh` with the included modified files.

+Issue `docker compose up -d` to start the container.
+It should always load on its own going forward.

-## Current Song
+## Reference files

 FYI: output of `cat  /var/local/www/currentsong.txt`: